Aseel88/Sammanslaget/README.md

 - WebGl.
 - HTML, CSS, JavaScript.

-_Nota bene: This game is set up for desktop usage.
+ Note: This game is set up for desktop usage.

 #  Installation